combustion engine. The main function of a carburetor is to mix

 effect.
-The Bernoulli Principle states that speed of the air is inversely proportional
+The Bernoulli principle states that speed of the air is inversely proportional

 to the pressure.
-It is the throttle plate or butterfly of the
+The throttle plate or butterfly of the carburetor manages the amount

 Carburetor - (appearance may vary)

 The velocity of the air flow and the subsequent pressure, gauges

 the quantity of emulsified fuel that is fed into the air stream.
 Carburetors use

 tubes called venturies to achieve this effect.
 Below the venturi there is a valve